tashfiq103/com.faith.sdk.adnetwork/README.md

 ## Debugging

-- You will be able to "Toggle" the FaithAnalytics log by taping "Show AdNetwork Log In Console".
+- You will be able to "Toggle" the FaithAdNetworks log by taping "Show AdNetwork Log In Console".
 - You will be able to change the colors of the log on the following section as well.

 ![](https://github.com/tashfiq103/com.faith.sdk.adnetwork/blob/main/_GitHubResources/ss8_debugging.png)